pipobscure/pipobscure/_posts/2014-07-27-melodyquill-regalswag-dhdingo-egobus.markdown

 ---
 layout: post
-title: "> The best part is how even though I’m South Australian, I read that in a Northern Territory accent."
+title: "The best part is how even though I’m South Australian, I read that in a Northern Territory accent."
 date: 2014-07-27 15:05:21 Z
 tags: []